neelsg/lithium/docs/spec.md

 constant.
 Integer literals can also be written in hexadecimal, octal or binary by using the prefix `0x`, `0o` or `0b` respectively.

+Integer literals can be of any size and can be assigned to any type under `int`.
+If the literal is too big to fit in the range of the the given type, a compile error should be raised.

+For readability, spaces can be used in integer literals to denote groupings such as thousands.

 Examples of integer literals:

     42
     0xFADE123
     0o600
     0b101010
+    123 456 789 000
+    0x AA BB CC DD

+#### Iota

+The `int.iota` keyword can be used anywhere in the source code to signify that a new integer number literal should be used starting with 0.
+Each time `int.iota` is used in a single package, a unique integer is used, but this may overlap with integers created with `iota` in imported packages.
+No guarantees are made that the specific numbers will remain the same between compiles of the source.

+Example:

+    RED const = int.iota // This will set the RED const to 0
+    GREEN, BLUE const = int.iota, int.iota // Will set GREEN to 1 and BLUE to 2
+    myVal int = int.iota // The myVal variable will initially be set to 3

 ### Floating-point literals:

 Floating-point literals are a sequence of digits, a decimal point, a fractional part and optionally and exponent part (prefixed by `e`).
 The decimal point can be omitted if the literal contains an exponent.

+Floating-point literals can be of any size and can be assigned to any type under `float`.
+If the precision of literal is higher than what is possible in the given type, a lower precision rounded value will be used and the compiler should not raise any error.

+As with integer literals, spaces can be used to denote groupings such as thousands.
+Unlike integer literals, floating-point literals must be decimal, they cannot be represented in hexadecimal, octal or binary.

 Examples of floating-point literals: